Neko250/pordede/README.md

             forcedStart=TRUE
             autoConfirm=TRUE

+        - Choose hoose the download folder you want and set it on downloadFolder var.
-          Just choose the download folder you want.
-The plugin will read this file, and create a subfolder "added", and move the file inside that folder, renamed to "added/whatever.crawljob.1".
-Inside that folder, a copy of all downloaded .dlc files will remain.
-JDownloaded will automatically start downloading all files defined in the .dlc to the defined downloadFolder.
+        - The plugin will read this file, create a subfolder "added", and move the file inside that folder, renamed to "added/whatever.crawljob.1".
+        - Inside that folder, a copy of all downloaded .dlc files will remain.
+        - JDownloaded will automatically start downloading all files defined in the .dlc to the defined downloadFolder.

-          At least in osx, you can only choose the name of the folderwatch folder, but not it's location, which is "~/bin/JDownloader x.y"
+        - At least in osx, you can only choose the name of the folderwatch folder, but not it's location, which is "~/bin/JDownloader x.y"

 Features
 ---------